exposit/pythia-oracle/HELP.md

 The grid map options are used in conjunction with the grid map panel or with a piece of graph paper or a similar program.
 Each button returns a set of coordinates you can click or fill in to make a room or passage.
 Obviously, sanity checks are needed; if something doesn't make sense, connect it differently or skip it.

-"Get Grid Room Pattern" returns a room-shaped set of coordinates.
-Pick a square on the map (likely an exit from another room or corridor or center-bottom if it's a new map) and count it as "1"; the rest of the room coordinates are in relation to this.
+"Get Grid Room Pattern" returns a room-shaped graphic that should be pretty easy to translate to grid paper (or the grid map panel if you're using it).

 > [Grid Room] <br>
-> 1: 1 to 5 <br>
-> 2: 1 to 5 <br>
-> 3: 1 to 5 <br>
-> 4: 1 to 5 <br>

 > \* * * * * * *  <br>
 > \* X X X X X *  <br>
 > \* X X X X X *  <br>